2021 National Student Safety Survey

 The Social Research Centre was funded to conduct the next national survey on students’ perceptions of safety at Australian universities and experiences relating to sexual harassment and sexual assault.
 The 2021 National Student Safety Survey (NSSS) ran from Monday 6 September 2021 to Sunday 3 October 2021, with University students from across Australia - including 10,000 Monash students - randomly invited to participate in the survey.

 The findings of the survey will help to better understand the context in which these behaviours occur, understand help seeking and reporting behaviours, and inform universities’ services and responses for student safety and wellbeing.

 See below for the Monash-specific results we received in the 2021 NSSS:

-Hear from our President and Vice-Chancellor Professor Margaret Gardner AC on the Monash-specific results and our University’s commitment to the prevention of sexual and gender-based violence.
+Hear from our former President and Vice-Chancellor Professor Margaret Gardner AC on the Monash-specific results and our University’s commitment to the prevention of sexual and gender-based violence.